Sight Word Dice Game

 To start a return, you can contact us at firstname.lastname@example.org and we’ll send you a return shipping label, as well as instructions on how and where to send your package.
 Items sent back to us without first requesting a return will not be accepted.

-We offer FREE Nationwide shipping in the Continental United States on all our products (NO CODE NEEDED).
-Those outside of the Continental U.S. can still shop with us, but shipping will be calculated.
-Shipping times vary as many of our items are handmade by local merchants upon receiving your order, but we aim for 5-8 days.
-Please email ShopLindquistLane@gmail.com at any time and we can give you an update on your order's processing timeframe.
+We offer FREE Nationwide shipping in the Continental United States on all our products (NO CODE NEEDED) and we are now offering local delivery with FREE gift wrapping!
+Shipping times vary as many of our items are handmade by local merchants upon receiving your order, but we aim for 5-8 business days.
+Please read the individual product descriptions and don't hesitate to email us at ShopLindquistLane@gmail.com at any time and we can give you an update on your order's processing timeframe.

 Our founder is an early childhood and elementary school teacher who is passionate about child development and brain based research on how kids learn, grow, and flourish!